The Culmination (A Biblical Story)

 This time the voice was beside him, in his studio, among all his unseen work.

-‘The masterpiece that will let her be seen hasn’t been painted yet. –
+‘The masterpiece that will let her be seen is there in the work you refused to show. –

 The artist only creates the work